yatendra2001/todo_app/README.md

 ## Contributing

 If you'd like to contribute to this project, feel free to submit a pull request or open an issue for discussion.
+Thanks for contribution!

 ## License